 Narcissists ignore restraining orders because they think normal rules of society don’t apply to them.
 They consider themselves superior to the rest of us mortals, and far above those pesky state and federal laws.

 My Malignant Narcissist ex-husband only obeyed laws if they didn’t inconvenience him.
-He followed a few, occasionally.
-But others, like restraining orders, he ignored outright.
+And restraining orders?
+He completely ignored them.

-I was naive when I got the first restraining order against him, thinking he’d actually comply.
-Within two days, he proved me wrong, waltzing through the door like nothing happened.
+I was naive when I got the first protective order against him.
+I actually thought he’d stay away, but he quickly proved me wrong.
+After less than two days, he waltzed through the door like nothing happened.

 “Did you really think a piece of paper would keep me away?
 I own you, sweetheart, and no damn judge is going to tell me I can’t be with my wife,” he said.